| Title: | Sum of Single Effects Linear Regression |

 of non-zero effects to be detected.
 Typically, the hyperparameters

-and scaled_prior_variance
+residual_variance and scaled_prior_variance will be

 estimated during model fitting, although they can also be fixed as

 specified by the user.
-See functions susie_get_cs
+See functions susie_get_cs and

-other functions of form susie_get_*
+other functions of form susie_get_* to extract the most

 commonly-used results from a susie fit.